mzolfaghari/NeurIPS-2020-Paper-Statistics/README.md

 # NeurIPS 2020 Paper Statistics
 NeurIPS 2020 Paper Statistics and Visualization of acceptance rate, keywords and authors.

+Descriptions
+This repo contains the [data crawler](data/crawler.py) function to collect papers/authors list from neurips webpage and also two jupyter notebooks to visualize the paper statistics.

 <p align="center">
   <img width="600" src="misc/wordcloud1.png">
 </p>